seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 In that dim monument where Tybalt lies.

 **LADY CAPULET**
-Talk not to me, for I’ll not speak a word:
+Talk not to me, for I'll not speak a word:
 Do as thou wilt, for I have done with thee.

 *Exit*

 **JULIET**
-O God!–O nurse, how shall this be prevented?
+O God!--O nurse, how shall this be prevented?
 My husband is on earth, my faith in heaven;
 How shall that faith return again to earth,
 Unless that husband send it me from heaven
 By leaving earth? comfort me, counsel me.
 Alack, alack, that heaven should practise stratagems
 Upon so soft a subject as myself!
-What say’st thou? hast thou not a word of joy?
+What say'st thou? hast thou not a word of joy?
 Some comfort, nurse.

 **Nurse**
 Faith, here it is.
-Romeo is banish’d; and all the world to nothing,
+Romeo is banish'd; and all the world to nothing,
-That he dares ne’er come back to challenge you;
+That he dares ne'er come back to challenge you;
 Or, if he do, it needs must be by stealth.
 Then, since the case so stands as now it doth,
 I think it best you married with the county.
-O, he’s a lovely gentleman!
+O, he's a lovely gentleman!
-Romeo’s a dishclout to him: an eagle, madam,
+Romeo's a dishclout to him: an eagle, madam,
 Hath not so green, so quick, so fair an eye
 As Paris hath.
 Beshrew my very heart,
 I think you are happy in this second match,
 For it excels your first: or if it did not,
-Your first is dead; or ’twere as good he were,
+Your first is dead; or 'twere as good he were,
 As living here and you no use of him.

 **JULIET**